#BLM: US cycle of racist violence resonates in Africa | DW | 03.06.2020

 Uganda

-The usually outspoken President Yoweri Museveni has made no comment on the developments in the US but citizens of the East African country have generously shared their views and condolences on the death of George Floyd.
+The usually outspoken President Yoweri Museveni has not commented on the developments in the US, but citizens of the East African country have generously shared their views and condolences on the death of George Floyd.
 Eight-year-old musician Felista made a special tribute.

 "I believe the protests are justified but the violence is too much.
 Burning police cars, attacking policemen and beating them up — I don't believe in that.
 The protests should continue, the violence should stop," Lubowa Francis told DW.

-Another Kampala resident expressed support for the US protest saying: "I think discrimination against the black race has been going on for such a long time and that's why you you see that protestors have been joined by whites.
+A Kampala resident expressed support for the US protest saying: "I think discrimination against the black race has been going on for such a long time and that's why you see that protesters have been joined by whites.
 I think discrimination against black Americans should be condemned."

 Zimbabwe

-A row between the southern African country and the US erupted after President Donald Trump's national security advisor Robert O'Brien accused Zimbabwe, along with China, of using social media to stoke unrest in the US.
+A row between the southern African country and the United States erupted after President Donald Trump's national security advisor Robert O'Brien accused Zimbabwe, along with China, of using social media to stoke unrest in the US.

 The government of Zimbabwe rejected the allegation, which came as US Ambassador Brian A. Nicols criticized not only the US but Zimbabwe too in a statement on George Floyd.